kwilkos/cxf/distribution/src/main/release/samples/restful_dispatch/README.txt

 RESTful Hello World Demo
 ========================

-The demo shows REST based Web Services using the HTTP binding and JAX-WS Provider/Dispatch.
+The demo shows REST based Web Services using the JAX-WS Provider/Dispatch.
 The REST server provides the following services:

 A RESTful customer service is provided on URL http://localhost:9000/customerservice/customer.
 Users access this URI to query or update customer info.